Monstera Laniata Care (The Monstera Adansonii Variation Laniata)

 |Watering needs:||Check weekly, water if top 40% of soil is dry.|

 |Fertilizer:||A balanced feed monthly in summer.|

 |Soil:||A well draining soil with 10-20% perlite in it.|

 |Where to buy:||Try our list of Rare Plant Shops or Etsy.|

 The monstera laniata aka the monstera adansonii laniata, is a big leaved variation of the adansonii.
 Known for it’s beautiful holey leaves.

-See also: Monstera Acacoyaguensis, Monstera Siltepecana, Monstera Standleyana, Monstera Lechleriana Care, Monstera Thai Constellation, Monstera Adansonii, Monstera Propagation, Monstera Pinnatipartita Care, Monstera Subpinnata Care.
+See also: Monstera Acacoyaguensis, How To Propagate Monstera Albo, Monstera Siltepecana, Monstera Standleyana, Monstera Lechleriana Care, Monstera Thai Constellation, Monstera Adansonii, Monstera Propagation, Monstera Pinnatipartita Care, Monstera Subpinnata Care.

 Monstera Laniata Light Needs